harmslab/GeneRax/README.md

 # SpeciesRax

 SpeciesRax is part of the GeneRax tool and is available since GeneRax v2.0.0.
 SpeciesRax infers a rooted species tree from a set of unrooted gene trees.
 When using SpeciesRax, please cite [https://academic.oup.com/mbe/article/39/2/msab365/6503503](https://academic.oup.com/mbe/article/39/2/msab365/6503503)

+Update: we have released a new tool [AleRax](https://github.com/BenoitMorel/AleRax) ([paper](https://academic.oup.com/bioinformatics/article/40/4/btae162/7633408)) which an independent study ([preprint](https://www.biorxiv.org/content/10.1101/2024.11.20.624597v4.full.pdf))  has shown to be more accurate than SpeciesRax and other competing methods for species tree inference.

 ## Requirement